 - First, grate the lemon zest and set it aside.
-Cut the avocado in half, scoop the pulp and roughly chop it, toss it in a blender and immediately add the juice of 1/2 lemon so it doesn't turn brown.
+Cut the avocado in half, scoop out the pulp and roughly chop it, toss it in a blender and immediately add the juice of 1/2 lemon so it doesn't turn brown.

 - Season with salt, black pepper and a pinch of cumin and blend it until it's reduced in small chunks (or if you prefer you can blend it until it's smooth and creamy).
 Alternatively, you can also mash it with a fork.

 - With a spoon or a sac-a-poche, fill the bottom of a glass with part of the mashed avocado.